Reslient by Design

 Conclusion

-• Design Principles: Focus on resilience, recovery, and simplicity for robust workloads.
+• Design Principles: Focus on resilience, recovery, and simplicity for robust workloads

-• Tradeoffs: Every decision impacts cost, security, operational excellence, and performance.
+• Trade-offs: Every decision impacts cost, security, operational excellence, and performance

-• Continuous Improvement: Leverage Availability Zones, multi-region deployments, chaos engineering, and load testing to enhance reliability.
+• Continuous Improvement: Leverage Availability Zones, multi-region deployments, chaos engineering, and load testing

 Chris Ayers